Secure remote servers

 Reset root user password

-In the case were your remote server was set up by some one else other than you, immediately change the root user’s password.
+In the case were your remote server was set up by someone else other than you, immediately change the root user’s password.

 passwd